James McMurtry: Biography

 McMurtry released his follow-up album to Childish Things in April 2008.
 Just Us Kids continued with the previous album's political themes and included the song "Cheney's Toy," McMurtry's most direct criticism of George W. Bush so far.
 Like "We Can't Make It Here" from the previous album, "Cheney's Toy" was made available as a free Internet download.

 McMurtry's ninth album, Complicated Game was released on February 24, 2015 on an L.A. record label also named Complicated Game.
 The album achieved critical acclaim, scoring 87 on Metacritic.
 Lead single "How’m I Gonna Find You Now" and other tracks such as album opener "Copper Canteen" have become staples in the McMurtry canon.

 Cold and Bitter Tears: The Songs of Ted Hawkins, released in late 2015 on Austin-based Eight 30 Records, includes McMurtry's take on the late busker's song "Big Things".
 Additionally, Dreamer: A Tribute to Kent Finlay, released in early 2016 (also on Eight 30 Records), features McMurtry's version of Finlay's "Comfort's Just a Rifle Shot Away."

 McMurtry contributed his rendition of Adam Carroll's "Screen Door" to Highway Prayer: A Tribute to Adam Carroll (Eight 30 Records, 2016) as well as "Grandpa's Promise" to the satirical album Floater: A Tribute to the Tributes to Gary Floater (Eight 30 Records, 2018).
 Also in 2018 McMurtry performed at the Vancouver Folk Music Festival.

 During restrictions on touring and live music imposed by the COVID-19 pandemic in the United States, McMurtry started streaming several live acoustic performances a week on Facebook and YouTube.
 After using this platform to premiere new songs including "If It Don't Bleed", a new album, The Horses and the Hounds, was announced on June 9, 2021 and released on August 20.
-Lead track "Canola Fields" was released to streaming services at the time of the announcement.
+Lead track "Canola Fields" was released to streaming services at the time of the announcement and would go on to get an Americana Music Award nomination.
 The album, produced by longtime collaborator Russ Hogarth and recorded at Jackson Browne's Santa Monica Groove Masters studio, was reviewed positively, scoring an 81 on Metacritic.
 Pitchfork reviewer Stephen Deusner said of the record: "McMurtry sounds more engaged here, more focused, and more generous to his hard-luck characters."

-McMurtry lives in Lockhart, Texas, 30 miles south of Austin, Texas, where he and The Heartless Bastards regularly play a midnight set at The Continental Club on Wednesday nights after Jon Dee Graham, another Austin roots rock musician.
+McMurtry lives in Lockhart, Texas, 30 miles south of Austin, Texas where, until recently, he and The Heartless Bastards regularly played a midnight set at The Continental Club on Wednesday nights after Jon Dee Graham, another Austin roots rock musician.